 The modified Consent Decree requires the City to address new or reoccurring Building Backups - also known as Water in Cellar (WIC).
-Baltimore City tracks the number of WIC's based on the address of structures and the frequency of backups.
+Baltimore City tracks the number of WICs based on the address of structures and the frequency of backups.
 The program has three components: (1) identification, (2) inspection and condition assessment, and (3) prioritized repair/replacement and/or maintenance.
-During the period from July 1, 2018 to June 30, 2019 the city identified and inspected 1,624 locations.
+For FY2020, the city identified and inspected 466 locations.
 The table below reflects the total number of laterals that were identified as needing additional actions in order to prevent or reduce the number of building backups.